AnubhavBhatla/systematization-of-secure-randomized-caches/README.md

 <!-- > [!NOTE] -->
 <!-- > The results required to generate a figure may depend on simulations of previous figures.
 Please also generate these previous figures or manually run the required simulations. -->

+**Figure 15:** We do not run Way-based partitioning configurations as even beyong 10,000,000 encryptions the key was not being differentiated

+**Figure 15:** We do not run square mult victim on SassCache as this configuration is very time consuming to run

 **Figure 17:** We provide our simulation results to reproduce this figure, which can be done using the following steps:

 ```